-- 1. 1.5 acres of park space oriented towards Denning Drive shall be preserved, including the required linear park space for the rail trail as outlined in CT.1 of the Development Enhancement Menu.
+1. 1.5 acres of park space oriented towards Denning Drive shall be preserved, including the required linear park space for the rail trail as outlined in CT.1 of the Development Enhancement Menu.

-- (4) Subarea D.
+(4) Subarea D.

 - (a) Subarea D Development Standards:

 - 1. Base Floor Area Ratio: 100%

-- 2. Maximum Achievable Floor Area Ratio: 200150%
+- 2. Maximum Achievable Floor Area Ratio: 150% (provided, however, for mixed use projects that include at least 40% FAR for the residential use, the maximum achievable FAR shall be 200%)

-- 3. Maximum Height: 7-6\Stories
+- 3. Maximum Height: 6 Stories

 - 4. Maximum Impervious Coverage: 75%

 - 5. Setbacks:

 - a.
 Street: 20 feet along Orlando Ave.
 Setbacks must allow for at least a 10-foot wide sidewalk and 2-foot landscape buffer area on the back of curb along Orlando Avenue., 0 feet along Orange Avenue-except front setbacks must allow for at least a 17-foot wide sidewalk.
-Additionally, all building setbacks shall be measured from the property line and shall meet the requirements as depicted of 3.1.i.2
+Additionally, all building setbacks shall be measured from the property line and shall meet the requirements as depicted in Section 3.1.i.2

 - b.
 Rear: 20

-- 6. Maximum Residential Density: 17 units per acre - Density Transfer.
-At the time of the adoption of this OAO, (b) the owner of properties within Subarea D or vacated rightsof-way within Subarea D, shall be allowed to transfer the existing residential density entitlements, based on the maximum units per acre of the underlying zoning, from properties within the OAO that are under common ownership on the date of the first reading of the Ordinance, as reflected on the map below to this Subarea D, though not the square footage.
-Once the residential density entitlements are transferred from such other commonlyowned properties, no residential units can be constructed on the property from which the density transfers occurs, and the documents to be recorded in the Orange County Public Records memorializing this restriction shall be reviewed and approved by the City and thereafter recorded.
-Properties transferring available residential units to Subarea
+- 6. Maximum Residential Density: 17 units per acre

+- (b) Density Transfer.
+At the time of the adoption of this OAO, the owner of properties within Subarea D or vacated rights-of-way within Subarea D, shall be allowed to transfer the existing residential density entitlements, based on the maximum units per acre of the underlying zoning, from properties within the OAO that are under common ownership on the date of the first reading of the Ordinance, as reflected on the map below to this Subarea D, though not the square footage.
+Once the residential density entitlements are transferred from such other commonly-owned properties, no residential units can be constructed

-D are then not eligible for utilization of the development enhancement menu to earn additional FAR and are therefore capped at the base FAR for said Subarea in which they lie.
+on the property from which the density transfers occurs, and the documents to be recorded in the Orange County Public Records memorializing this restriction shall be reviewed and approved by the City and thereafter recorded.
+Properties transferring available residential units to Subarea D are then not eligible for utilization of the development enhancement menu to earn additional FAR and are therefore capped at the base FAR for said Subarea in which they lie.
 No properties, other than those shown on the below map owned by Demetree Holdings or a substantially related affiliate shall be eligible for density transfer.
 The intent is to create nodes of intensity, allowing for residential uses, which are key to the successful creation of mixed-use districts and create development that can fund the needed parking and regional stormwater areas in the district.
 By clustering the intensity, there will be a reduction in overall massing and building heights throughout the OAO.
 Density Transfer shall only allow the transfer within Subarea D and currently entitled units into the defined Subarea D. This language shall not allow transfer of units into other Subareas.
 The map below depicts the properties within this subarea that qualify for this density transfer and the parcel ID's are listed for the properties shown.